 To have an expert guide show you the most important exhibits, book a small group tour.

-Please note: Admission to the Orsay is free to all visitors under 18 years old, EU citizens (or long-term residents) between 18 and 25 years old, and holders of a valid Paris Museum Pass.
+Please note: Admission to the Orsay is free (with proof of eligibility) to all visitors under 18 years old, EU citizens (or long-term residents) between 18 and 25 years old, people with disabilities and their companion, and holders of a valid Paris Museum Pass.

 Schedule